kg912/Generic-File-Sharing-System-Java/README.md

 # Generic-File-Sharing-System-Java

-A simple file-sharing system for sharing files on the same network, written in Java.
+A simple multi-threaded, file-sharing system for sharing files on the same network, written in Java.

 # Instructions

-* Run Client.JAR from JarFiles/ on Client
+* Run Client.jar from on Client

-* Run Server.JAR from JarFiles/ on Server
+* Run Server.jar from on Server